PRX/Infrastructure/ci/README.md

 - Push that archive to [Amazon S3](https://aws.amazon.com/s3/) (so that it is available later in the process)
 - Configure and trigger a build for the code in [AWS CodeBuild](https://aws.amazon.com/codebuild/)
 - Update the GitHub commit status for the code being tested
-- Send a notification to developers through channels like [Slack](https://slack.com/) so the process is visible
+- Send a notification to developers through channels like [Slack](https://slack.com/) so the process is highly visible

 #### CodeBuild

-When the previous step triggers a build, it does so by calling `startBuild` in a CodeBuild project that was setup by the `ci.yml` template specifically for running CI builds.
+When the previous step triggers a build, it does so by calling `startBuild` on a CodeBuild project that was setup by the `ci.yml` template specifically for running CI builds.
 All builds, regardless of which project or GitHub repository triggered them, are run through this one CodeBuild project.

 CodeBuild runs all builds in a Docker environment.
 Often it's the case that the code being built and tested is itself an application that runs on Docker.
-In such cases, those Docker containers and dealt with _inside_ of CodeBuild's native Docker build environment container.
+In such cases, those Docker containers and dealt with _inside_ of CodeBuild's native Docker build environment container (ie, Docker running inside Docker).

-The configuration of each build is determined by the event Lambda function.
+The configuration for each build is determined by the event Lambda function.
 This includes properties such as:

 - The [build specification](http://docs.aws.amazon.com/codebuild/latest/userguide/build-spec-ref.html) used to run the build
 - The location, in S3, of the code to be tested